fastoch/Podman/README.md

 - Add resource requests and limits for both containers to ensure proper scheduling and resource allocation
 - Add environment variables for the PostgreSQL container to set up the database properly

-Here's the updated .yaml file with these changes:
+Here's the updated .yaml file:
 ```yaml
 apiVersion: v1
 kind: Pod